Talk a Good Game: Release and promotion

 In June 2012, it was announced that the Sean Garrett-penned song "Ice", which features rapper Lil Wayne, would serve as the album's first single.
 "Ice" is the third collaboration between Rowland and Wayne, following the Destiny's Child collaboration "Soldier" (2004), and her solo single "Motivation".
 It was sent to urban radio in the United States on August 14, 2012, and was released via iTunes Stores from August 24, 2012.
 "Ice" reached number 24 on the US Hot R&B/Hip-Hop Songs chart, number 88 on the US Billboard Hot 100 chart, and number 25 on the South Korea Gaon International Chart.
 Upon unveiling the track listing it was revealed that "Ice" would not feature on the album.

-Rowland performed in support of Talk a Good Game at the RiverFest 2013, on May 25, 2013 in Little Rock, Arkansas.
+Rowland performed in support of Talk a Good Game at the RiverFest 2013, on May 25, 2013, in Little Rock, Arkansas.
 Here, Rowland performed "Dirty Laundry" live for the first time.
 Rowland performed "Dirty Laundry" live for the second time on May 26, 2013, during the opening date of her co-headline tour with The-Dream, the Lights Out Tour.
 On May 28, 2013, Rowland visited The Raheem DaVaughn Show on BLIS.fm, where she premiered "You Changed", her collaboration with Beyoncé and Michelle Williams, as well as "Gone" featuring Wiz Khalifa and "Talk a Good Game" featuring Kevin Cossom.

-On April 30, 2013, it was confirmed that Rowland would be co-headlining a US concert tour alongside The-Dream, who produced two songs on Talk a Good Game.
+On April 30, 2013, it was confirmed that Rowland would be co-headlining a US concert tour with The-Dream, who produced two songs on Talk a Good Game.
 Speaking about the tour, Rowland said: "To be able to work with [The-Dream] in this capacity and have the opportunity to showcase our new music to our fans live and in person is going to be extremely rewarding!
 I can't wait.".
 The Lights Out Tour was originally scheduled to have twenty-two shows, but this was later changed to five, after Rowland was forced to cancel many of the shows because she signed on to become a judge on The X Factor US.
-The tour kicked off on May 26, 2013 in Washington, D.C. and ended on June 2, 2013 in Mashantucket.
+The tour kicked off on May 26, 2013, in Washington, D.C. and ended on June 2, 2013, in Mashantucket.